GSA/OMB-Max-Auth-for-Salesforce/README.md

     2. Click on Manage->New
     3. Enter the information for the following fields
         1. Name
         2. CommunityURL - The URL of the community for which the Login page will be used.
-Make sure to use https:// protocol              and not http://
+Make sure to use https protocol              and not http.
         3. Path Prefix  - Enter the path prefix of your community here. <br>
     Below is the example of the custom setting record.
     ![picture alt](https://github.com/GSA/OMB-Max-Auth-for-Salesforce/blob/master/Assets/Custom%20Setting%20Record.png)